-- compliance with all requirements set out in the employer service level agreement and this Administration Strategy Statement - information to be provided in the required format and/or on the appropriate forms. - information to be legible and accurate - communications to be in a plain language style - information provided or actions carried out to be checked for accuracy by an appropriately trained member of staff - information provided or actions carried out to be authorised by an agreed signatory, and - actions carried out, or information provided, within the timescales set out in this strategy statement.
+- compliance with all requirements set out in the employer admission agreement - information to be provided in the required format and/or on the appropriate forms. - information to be legible and accurate - communications to be in a plain language style - information provided or actions carried out to be checked for accuracy by an appropriately trained member of staff - information provided or actions carried out to be authorised by an agreed signatory, and - actions carried out, or information provided, within the timescales set out in this strategy statement.